 Halo mass measurements at the low-mass end are affected by the particle mass resolution.
 Following the \citetalias{Castander2024} procedure, we perform the corrections to the halo masses for incompleteness and discreteness.
 To perform these corrections, we take advantage of the fact that the two-point correlation of haloes is approximately independent of mass at low halo masses.
 Then, the correlation properties of all haloes detected will not differ from those obtained if the catalogue had been complete.
 The procedure applied is the same as the one detailed in Sect.~4.2 in \citetalias{Castander2024}.
 Here, we provide a brief description of the application.

-To correct the masses for incompleteness, we perform an abundance matching by comparing the cumulative HMF measured in the FS2-Deep and that computed from D16, after shifting it by the mean difference between both relations in the mass bin $10.5 < \logten(M_\mathrm{h}/h^{-1}\,M_{\odot}) < 12.0$.
-From this comparison, we can reassign the halo masses to match the slope expected by the D16 relation.
-To implement this correction in an efficient way, we fit a relation as a function of halo mass and redshift to reassign the corrected mass for the haloes with masses $\logten(M_\mathrm{h}/h^{-1}\,M_{\odot}) < 10.5$.
+To correct the masses for incompleteness, we performed AM by comparing the cumulative HMF measured in the FS2-Deep to that computed from D16, after shifting it by the mean difference between both relations in the mass bin $10.5 < \logten(M_\mathrm{h}/h^{-1}\,M_{\odot}) < 12.0$.
+From this comparison, we reassigned the halo masses to match the slope expected by the D16 relation.
+To implement this correction in an efficient way, we fitted the relation as a function of halo mass and redshift to reassign the corrected mass for the haloes with masses $\logten(M_\mathrm{h}/h^{-1}\,M_{\odot}) < 10.5$.
 In the left panel of Fig.~\ref{fig:HMF_corrections}, we show the comparison between the cumulative HMF together with the fitted relations for the whole redshift range considered.

-Finally, we correct the masses for the discreteness effect by interpolating the halo abundance between $\logten(M_\mathrm{h}/h^{-1}\,M_{\odot})$ and $\logten[(M_\mathrm{h}+m_\mathrm{p})/h^{-1}\,M_{\odot}]$, where $m_\mathrm{p}$ is the particle mass resolution, for masses within that range.
-To perform this interpolation, we take into account the D16 HMF slope in the considered mass bin.
+Finally, we corrected the masses for the discreteness effect by interpolating the halo abundance between $\logten(M_\mathrm{h}/h^{-1}\,M_{\odot})$ and $\logten[(M_\mathrm{h}+m_\mathrm{p})/h^{-1}\,M_{\odot}]$, where $m_\mathrm{p}$ is the particle mass resolution, for masses within that range.
+To perform this interpolation, we accounted for the D16 HMF slope in the considered mass bin.
 We show in the right panel of Fig.~\ref{fig:HMF_corrections} the result of applying both corrections to the distribution of the halo masses at $z=0$.